 If you’ve beaten the SAGE2020 demo of Go!
 Go!
 PogoGirl then you will already know a tidbit that I hadn’t really made public until then: Go!
 Go!
 PogoGirl will feature 4 seasons to play through!
 In this devlog I’d like to talk a little bit about the idea behind that and what you can expect.
-Seasons will basically act as worlds.
-This means that each season will have a set of completely unique levels, it’s not the same levels over and over with a different visual style.

 Developing games is a huge - and some would rightly say insane - undertaking.
 Even small games can end up being a surprising amount of work, and the end result tends to not reflect the actual project scope during development.
 The fact that games get finished at all is something of a miracle, to be honest.
 There are just so many things to consider, so many elements that have to be worked on, so many thingamabobs that have to be kajiggered in order to get a game working right.

-SAGE has come and gone, and I’m still reeling from how quickly it all happened.
-I guess the only thing to do is to pick through the rubble and try to make sense of everything!
 First off, I knew from the beginning that Go!
 Go!
 PogoGirl wouldn’t set SAGE on fire.
 It’s the Sonic Amateur Games Expo after all, and people mainly want to play Sonic games.
 Hell, I used to mainly want to play Sonic games.

 On September 5th 2020 the virtual doors of the Sonic Amateur Games Expo will open for the 20th time, and Go!
 Go!
 PogoGirl will be a part of it!
 If you haven’t heard yet, I will publish a public demo of the game for everyone to try out.
 Naturally this is very exciting for me (and I hope for you too) but naturally, this also means work.
 A lot of work.